 No-regret action: Segment your investor base by degree of alignment with your strategy along two dimensions—time horizon and risk appetite.

 What are we doing today to position our business for 10 years from now?
 This question is not just about long-range scenarios but about how you build flexibility into resource allocation and develop the capability to see around corners.

 No-regret action: Establish an Engine 2 incubator, and segment the company into Engine 1 and Engine 2, with clear guardrails and operating models for each, and clear rules of engagement between them.

 These actions are not meant to be exhaustive, and we recognize that they just scratch the surface of the retooling that many companies will need for the new era.
 While the exact shape of the firm of the future is unknowable, history suggests that at a transition point between eras, change can happen abruptly.
 In such an environment, it pays to be bold, to think long term and, above all, to act.

 James Allen is a partner in Bain’s London office.
 He coleads Bain’s Global Strategy practice, and he has cowritten several books on strategy, including Profit from the Core and The Founder’s Mentality.
 James Root is a partner in Bain’s Hong Kong office.
 He leads Bain’s Organization practice for Asia-Pacific.
 Andrew Schwedel is a partner in Bain’s New York office.
 He leads the firm’s Macro Trends Group, which analyzes global macroeconomic and other trends for Bain’s clients.
-The three authors jointly lead the Bain Insights Forum.
+The three authors jointly lead Bain Futures.